usgs/pestpp/documentation/pestpp_users_manual.md

 where C_dd is the sample covariance matrix of the decision-variable ensemble, C_dd⁺ is its pseudoinverse, and C_dJ is the sample cross-covariance between decision-variable anomalies and objective function anomalies.
 Base-centered anomaly computation ensures that gradient estimation is properly localized around the current point of interest in the optimization process.

-To handle potential ill-conditioning when ensemble members exhibit high correlation or near-singularity, the pseudoinverse of C_dd is computed using singular value decomposition (SVD) with user-controlled truncation thresholds (via *svd_eigthresh* and *max_sing*), following the approach described by Dehdari and Oliver (2012).
+To handle potential ill-conditioning when ensemble members exhibit high correlation or near-singularity, the pseudoinverse of C_dd is computed using singular value decomposition (SVD) with user-controlled truncation thresholds (via the EIGTHRESH and MAXSING variables of the control file's *singular value decomposition* section), following the approach described by Dehdari and Oliver (2012).

 This ensemble gradient is the **only** gradient PESTPP-SQP computes.
 Unlike other members of the PEST++ suite, it does not fall back on finite-difference derivatives, and it does not use a